Sumeet-R/AWSDataJack/README.md

   - Lists all accessible DynamoDB tables
   - Dumps all items from each table

+- 🌐 **Nmap Network Recon Module**
+  - Automatically detects local subnet from host
+  - Scans for well-known service ports (HTTP, HTTPS, SSH, FTP, RDP, SMTP, and more)
+  - Lists all live hosts and open ports in the network
+  - Saves scan results in `upload/` directory

 - 📤 **Exfiltration Support**
-  - Uploads retrieved data (S3 objects, secrets, DynamoDB dumps) to Dropbox (App Folder scope)
+  - Uploads retrieved data (S3 objects, secrets, DynamoDB dumps, Nmap results) to Dropbox (App Folder scope)

 ---